Transform your health with our #1-rated Forks Meal Planner. Click here to try it FREE for 14 days!

 Morel

 Wild morel mushrooms are foraged in the spring, which is when you can find the robust-flavored fungi at farmers markets and in specialty stores.
-Dried morels are easier to come by and can be rehydrated and used like fresh.
+Dried morels are easier to come by and can be rehydrated.
+Note that morels contain toxins and can cause gastrointestinal upset; to minimize risk, always cook morels, and do not consume them in large quantities.

 Selection